josephfriesen/beep-boop/README.md

   * Example input: "hi there."
   * Output: "Dave my mind is going... because I don't think you've given me a number."

-* Program will print all integers from 0 to n, where n is the value given by the user.
+* Given a nonnegative integer from the user, program will generate an array listing all integers from 0 to the number given.
   * Example input: "14"
-  * Output: "0 / 1 / 2 / 3 / 4 / 5 / 6 / 7 / 8 / 9 / 10 / 11 / 12 / 13 / 14"
+  * Output: [0 / 1 / 2 / 3 / 4 / 5 / 6 / 7 / 8 / 9 / 10 / 11 / 12 / 13 / 14]

-* When printing the list of numbers, the program will replace all numbers divisible by 3 with an error message.
+* Given an array of integers, will replace all numbers divisible by 3 with an error message.
   * Example input: "9"
-  * Output: "I'm sorry Dave, I'm afraid I can't do that. / 1 / 2 / I'm sorry Dave, I'm afraid I can't do that. / 4 / 5 / I'm sorry Dave, I'm afraid I can't do that. / 7 / 8 / I'm sorry Dave, I'm afraid I can't do that."

-* The printed list will replace all numbers containing a digit 0 that are not divisible by 3 with "Beep!"
-  * Example input: "10"
-  * Output: "I'm sorry Dave, I'm afraid I can't do that. / 1 / 2 / I'm sorry Dave, I'm afraid I can't do that. / 4 / 5 / I'm sorry Dave, I'm afraid I can't do that. / 7 / 8 / I'm sorry Dave, I'm afraid I can't do that. / Beep!"
+  * Output: [I'm sorry Dave, I'm afraid I can't do that. / 1 / 2 / I'm sorry Dave, I'm afraid I can't do that. / 4 / 5 / I'm sorry Dave, I'm afraid I can't do that. / 7 / 8 / I'm sorry Dave, I'm afraid I can't do that.]

-* The printed list will replace all numbers containing a digit 1 that are not divisible by 3 with "Boop!"
+* Given an array of integers, will replace all numbers containing a 1 digit but not divisible by 3 with string "Boop!"
   * Example input: "13"
-  * Output: "I'm sorry Dave, I'm afraid I can't do that. / Boop! / 2 / I'm sorry Dave, I'm afraid I can't do that. / 4 / 5 / I'm sorry Dave, I'm afraid I can't do that. / 7 / 8 / I'm sorry Dave, I'm afraid I can't do that. / Beep! / Boop! / I'm sorry Dave, I'm afraid I can't do that. / Boop!"
+  * Output: "I'm sorry Dave, I'm afraid I can't do that. / Boop! / 2 / I'm sorry Dave, I'm afraid I can't do that. / 4 / 5 / I'm sorry Dave, I'm afraid I can't do that. / 7 / 8 / I'm sorry Dave, I'm afraid I can't do that. / Boop! / Boop! / I'm sorry Dave, I'm afraid I can't do that. / Boop!"

+* Given an array of integers, will replace all numbers containing a 0 digit but not containing a 1 digit nor divisible by 3 with string "Beep!"
+  * Example input: "20"
+  * Output: "I'm sorry Dave, I'm afraid I can't do that. / Boop! / 2 / I'm sorry Dave, I'm afraid I can't do that. / 4 / 5 / I'm sorry Dave, I'm afraid I can't do that. / 7 / 8 / I'm sorry Dave, I'm afraid I can't do that. / Boop! / Boop! / I'm sorry Dave, I'm afraid I can't do that. / Boop! / Boop! / I'm sorry Dave, I'm afraid I can't do that. / Boop! / Boop! / I'm sorry Dave, I'm afraid I can't do that. / Boop! / Beep!"

 ***